 Congress was aware, by 1779 — even before the fall of Charleston — that things were not going their way, and they sought a change in leadership to alter their luck.

 They decided to send General Horatio Gates to save the day in the South, largely because he was known as a hero of the Battle of Saratoga.
-Congress believed he would be able to secure another huge victory and awaken some much needed enthusiasm for the Revolution there.
+Congress believed he would be able to secure another huge victory and awaken some much needed enthusiasm for the revolutionary there.

 A retired major of the British army and a veteran of the Seven Years War, Horatio Gates was a great advocate of the colonists’ cause.
-When the Revolution started, he’d offered his services to Congress and became the Adjutant General of the Continental Army — which was basically the second in command — in the rank of Brigadier General.
+When the Revolutionary war started, he’d offered his services to Congress and became the Adjutant General of the Continental Army — which was basically the second in command — in the rank of Brigadier General.

 In August 1777, he was given a field command as the Commander of the Northern Department.
 Shortly after, Gates earned his fame by securing the victory at the Battle of Saratoga.

 General Gates, however, was far from being George Washington’s first choice to lead the Southern campaign.
-The two were bitter rivals, with Gates disputing Washington’s leadership since the beginning of the war and even hoping to take over his position.
+The two were bitter rivals, with Gates disputing Washington’s leadership since the beginning of the revolutionary war and even hoping to take over his position.

-Washington, on the other hand, despised Gates for this behavior and considered him a poor commander.
+George Washington, on the other hand, despised Gates for this behavior and considered him a poor commander.
 He knew very well that at Saratoga the better part of the job was done by Gates’ field commanders, such as Benedict Arnold (who famously later defected to the British) and Benjamin Lincoln.